JosephBARBIERDARNAL/Sandbox/folium.md

 ## Advanced use case

-Even though the library has a light-weight syntax, you have access to a high customization level!
-Here what you can do in 30 lines of code:
+Even though the library has lightweight syntax, you have access to a high level of customization!
+Here's what you can do in 30 lines of code:

-<center><b>VIDEO OF MAP WITH EARTHQUAKES</b></center>

-<b>BUTTON TO GO TO SEE CODE</b>
+[Video of map with earthquakes would be inserted here]

+[Button to view code would be inserted here]

-And if you want to learn more about folium, check the section in the [Python graph gallery]()
+If you want to learn more about Folium, check out the section in the [Python Graph Gallery]().

 See you tomorrow with a new tip!
-​

 Yan